-Yes, women who are breastfeeding can take the vaccine when it becomes available to them.
+Yes, women who are breastfeeding can take the most up-to-date versiono of the COVID-19 vaccine when it becomes available to them.

 None of the currently approved vaccines use the live virus, so there is no risk of passing the virus to the baby through breastmilk.